foglamp/foglamp-dev-pkg/README.rst

   $ ./make_deb --help
   make_deb {x86|arm} [clean|cleanall]
-  This script is used to create the Debian SDK package of FogLAMP
+  This script is used to create the Debian SDK package of Fledge
   Arguments:
    x86      - Build an x86_64 development package
    arm      - Build an armv7l development package